cycle-sync-ai/discord-bot-backend/README.md

 ## Description

 This is a discord bot with nestjs to provide a chat bot for discord.
+It provides endpoints to save bot's token and guild id and retrieve it from db(postgresql)

 ## Installation